JEmbry2019/PokerPythonProjectTuesdat/README.md

 June 2020 <br>
 Tuesday Python Class <br>
 Blackjack Poker Project <br>
+This program follows an examples:
+* Title: Code Louisville Example
+* Author: Zach Tibbitts
+* Date: 2020
+* Title:Tkinter GUI Programing by Example
+* Author: David Love
+* Date: 2018

 # What is it? <br>
 A program developed using Python that runs on the command line.
-A player will Blackjack Poker against the computer.
+A player will play Blackjack Poker against the computer.

 # Technical Summary <br>
 * Python 3.8 <br>